 Doulas serve as advocates for the expectant mother during the birth process.
-Doulas offer physical comfort, physical assistance, emotional/social support and verbal support4.
-Doulas offer support through praise, reassurances, improving the comfort of the mother such as holding her hands and rubbing her back, and explanations of what is happening during the labor and delivery process.
+Doulas offer physical comfort, physical assistance, and emotional, social, and verbal support4.
+Doulas offer support through praise, reassurances, acts that improve the comfort of the mother, such as holding her hands and rubbing her back, and explanations of what is happening during the labor and delivery process.
 The use of doulas is comparable to longstanding traditions of having experienced women help the expectant mother through the birth process4.
 Overall, the presence of a doula leaves women feeling more supported and informed during the birth2.

 What are the influences of using midwives or doulas on the birthing process?

-The use of doulas and midwives is associated with a more natural birth experience and less often-unnecessary medical interventions.
+The use of doulas and midwives is associated with a more natural birth experience and fewer, often-unnecessary medical interventions.
 C-sections, episiometry, epidurals, and admission to the NICU occurred more frequently in doctor-assisted deliveries than in midwife-assisted deliveries1.
-Women attended to by doulas find the overall pain more bearable2, and women assisted by midwives experience lower rates obstetric interventions, narcotic analgesia, electronic fetal monitoring and use of amniotomy3.
-Babies delivered my midwives as opposed to doctors are less likely to receive drugs for resuscitation, but show similar Apgar scores and outcomes as babies delivered by doctors3.
+Women attended to by doulas find the overall pain more bearable2, and women assisted by midwives experience lower rates of obstetric interventions, narcotic analgesia, electronic fetal monitoring, and use of amniotomy3.
+Babies delivered by midwives as opposed to doctors are less likely to receive drugs for resuscitation, but show similar Apgar scores and outcomes as babies delivered by doctors3.

 Do doulas improve outcomes?

 Yes, they do.
-In a meta-analysis (a study of studies) by Scott and colleagues,5 continuous support from a doula, when compared with no doula support, was significantly associated with less need for painkiller, artificial oxytocin, forceps and c-section.
+In a meta-analysis (a study of studies) by Scott and colleagues, continuous support from a doula, when compared with no doula support, was significantly associated with less need for painkillers, artificial oxytocin, forceps, and c-section.
 Continuous support was also significantly related to shorter labor.
-Intemittent support did not have these positive outcomes.
-In one study, friends of expectant mothers (randomly assigned to condition) were trained to be doulas in two 2-hour sessions.5 Their presence decreased length of labor and the babies had higher Apgar scores at both 1 and 5 minutes.
+Intermittent support did not have these positive outcomes.
+In one study, friends of expectant mothers (randomly assigned to condition) were trained to be doulas in two 2-hour sessions.
+Their presence decreased the length of labor, and the babies had higher Apgar scores at both one and five minutes.
 So doulas can help mothers and babies.

 3. Janssen, P.A., Ryan, E.M., Etches, D.J., Klein, M.C., & Reime, B. (2007).
 Outcomes of planned hospital birth attended by midwives compared with physicians in British Columbia.
 Birth: Issues in Perinatal Care, 34(2), 140-7.